South Sudan foes sign final power-sharing deal - AFP

 The talks come as part of a regional push aimed at achieving peace in South Sudan, which plunged into a devastating conflict just two years after its independence from Sudan.

-"The agreement we have just signed today must map the end of conflict and war in our country," Kiir said in a speech in English after signing the deal.
+"The agreement we have signed today must map the road to end the conflict and war in our country," Kiir said in a speech in English after signing the deal.

-"We should ... rededicate ourselves to unite our people and work for peaceful transfer of power through the ballot boxes rather than through bullets."
+"We have to concentrate on the implementation of the agreement and we have to work on uniting our people."

 Machar urged the regional east African bloc Intergovernmental Authority on Development (IGAD), which is pushing the latest peace talks, to ensure that the deal is implemented.

-"I would urge ...
-IGAD to focus after this on the implementation of the agreement," Machar said in his address.
+"I want IGAD to focus on the implementation of the deal because devil lies always in the implementation," he said in his address.

 Challenges ahead